SYZYGY-DEV333/PyWeb/README.md

 ### Windows
 - Get Python
 - Download PyQt 4 or 5 and Python 3 if you don't already have them
 - Download the source code.
-Unzip to a directory.
+Unzip to a directory.'
+- Specify path to python in PyWeb.bat
-- create a shortcut to PyWeb.bat and you are done!
+- Create a shortcut to PyWeb.bat and you are done!

 ## Issues
 - under PyQt4, some Google webapps complain of an out-of date browser.